tuteng/pulsar-iotdb/README.md

 ## Pulsar IO :: IoTdb

-This is a IoTdb Source implementation that can receive data from IoTdb Server, and then publish to Pulsar.
+This is a IoTdb Source implementation that can receive data from IoTdb tsfile, and then publish to Pulsar.

 ### Installation